mcdemarco/the-new-kitchen-cookbook/meat/cottagePie.md

 # Cottage Pie

 Cottage Pie is Shepherd's Pie with ground beef instead of ground lamb.
 Since no actual pie is involved, it's a pretty forgiving recipe that can take a lot of variation in ingredients, quantities, and methodology.
+The current version is pretty mild, and in the future I plan to add more spices.
+Also I'd recommend more tomato sauce when baking it cooked, or baking from raw.

 ## Ingredients

 ### Crust

-* 3 large russet potatoes
+* 3 large russet potatoes (about 2 lbs)
 * 1 yellow onion, chopped
 * 1 clove garlic, diced
 * 1 egg (optional)